gruntjs/grunt-docs/Grunt-Brand-Guide.md

 ## Usage

-Grunt is an Open Source Project, but that doesn’t mean you can do whatever the heck you want with our logo.
-Please follow our guidelines or we will come after you.
-Thanks.
+Grunt is an Open Source Project, and whilst you're free to use our logo, we ask that you respect our guidelines.
+Although you might have the best intentions, we don't want you to alter the official Grunt logo.
+Here are some examples of logo usage that we do NOT support:

 <div class="usage">
 ![Don't add embellishments to the Grunt logo](https://raw.githubusercontent.com/isaacdurazo/gruntjs.com/44-brand-guide/src/img/brand-guide/dont-1.jpg)